-Quantum of IDCW and the record date will be fixed by the Trustee, IDCW so decided shall be paid, subject to availability of distributable surplus.
+- 1. Quantum of IDCW and the record date will be fixed by the Trustee.
+IDCW so decided shall be paid, subject to availability of distributable surplus. - 2.
 Within one calendar day of the decision by the Trustees, AMC shall issue notice to the public communicating the decision including the record date.
-The record date shall be three(3) working days from the date of publication in at least one English newspaper or in a newspaper published in the language of the region where the Head Office of the mutual fund is situated, whichever is issued earlier.

-Record date shall be the date, which will be considered for the purpose of determining the eligibility of investors whose names appear on the register of Unit holders for receiving IDCW.

-The notice will, in font size 10, bold, categorically state that pursuant to payment of IDCW, the NAV of the Scheme would fall to the extent of payout and statutory levy (if applicable).
+The record date shall be two working days from the date of publication in at least one English newspaper or in a newspaper published in the language of the region where the Head Office of the mutual fund is situated, whichever is issued earlier. - 3.
+Record date shall be the date, which will be considered for the purpose of determining the eligibility of investors whose names appear on the register of Unit holders for receiving IDCW. - 4.
+The notice will be, in font size 10, bold, categorically state that pursuant to payment of IDCW, the NAV of the IDCW option of the Scheme would fall to the extent of payout and statutory levy (if applicable). - 5.
 The NAV will be adjusted to the extent of IDCW distribution and statutory levy, if any, at the close of business hours on record date.

-Before the issue of such notice, no communication indicating the probable date of IDCW declaration in any manner whatsoever will be issued by Mutual Fund.
+6. Before the issue of such notice, no communication indicating the probable date of IDCW declaration in any manner whatsoever will be issued by Mutual Fund.